Willian199/dart_ddi/README.md

   final service = instance.get();
   service.doSomething();
 } else {
-  // Handle case when service is not registered print('Service not available');
+  // Handle case when service is not registered yet print('Service not available');
 }
 ```